-This course is intended for the student with a weak high school math background.
-It presents a review of college algebra and trigonometry.
+This course presents a review of college algebra and trigonometry.
 The most basic part covers a review of functions and their graphs.
 This course emphasizes polynomial, rational, trigonometric, exponential and logarithmic functions as well as their inverses.
-Topics in trigonometry include analytic trigonometry and identities, the unit circle, and trigonometric functions of a real variable.
+Topics in trigonometry and identities, the unit circle, and trigonometric functions of a real variable.
 Other topics include systems of equations and conic sections.
 Students may only earn credit for one of MAT 100 or MAT 140.